probabl-ai/skore/sphinx/index.rst

 Key features
 ------------

--  **Track and Visualize Results**: Gain a deeper understanding of your machine learning prototyping with intuitive visualizations for your experiments.
+-  **Track and Visualize Results**: Capture your intermediate ML/DS results without the overhead, while gaining deeper insights through intuitive visualizations of your experiments.
-   Keep track of your intermediary ML/DS results, reducing cognitive load.

 -  **Elevate Model Development**: Avoid common pitfalls and follow recommended practices with automatic guidance and insights.